MarcSmithThe15th/ESP32-CROWTRAINER/README.md

 ## Introduction

 This project is a ball counting system using an ESP32 microcontroller and Firebase Realtime Database.
 The ESP32 counts the number of balls detected by a sensor and sends the data to Firebase.
 A web application retrieves this data in real-time and displays it to the user.
+Everytime a ball is detected, a signal is sent to a linear actuator to open a door for a certain period of time and the door is than closed.
 The system also includes controls to open and close a door using buttons connected to the ESP32.

 ## Features